cyclus/cyclus.github.com/source/cep/cep3.rst

    to the next release's milestone is a perfectly valid strategy for completing this milestone.
 3. Write and commit the release notes.
+4. Review the current state of documentation and make approriate updates.
-4. Bump the version (in code, documentation, etc.) and commit the change.
+5. Bump the version (in code, documentation, etc.) and commit the change.
-5. Merge or rebase the branch:
+6. Merge or rebase the branch:

    * If this is the first release candidate, create a release branch called 'vX.X.X-release' off of develop.
 Merge the release branch into master.